DIAGNijmegen/website-content/content/pages/projects/predict-immunotherapy-response.md

 In conclusion, in this project, we have developed a first prototype to address the problem of automated PD-L1 quantification of positive and negative tumor and immune cells in lung cancer histopathology images.
 While the results are not ready for clinical application of the algorithm, this work represents a starting point for future work and a baseline approach to use in comparison with other methods.

-The web application developed in this project based on grand-challenge can be found [here](https://grand-challenge.org/algorithms/pd-l1-scoring/).
+The web application developed in this project based on grand-challenge can be found here:

+<a href="https://grand-challenge.org/algorithms/pd-l1-scoring/" class="btn btn-primary btn-lg my-3">Try out the algorithm</a>

 The code for this project can be found in this [GitHub repository](https://github.com/DIAGNijmegen/pathology-lung-pdl1).
 The final report for this project can be found [here](https://www.computationalpathologygroup.eu/publications/paye20/).